Animal welfare licensing

 - Ensure that riding schools have current public liability insurance.

 Any complaints in respect of animal cruelty should be directed to the RSPCA.

 Licence fees are required on application and in some cases payment of vet’s fees are also required.
 Licences run for varying amounts of time depending upon the type of establishment.
-Licence fees must be included with the application and vet's fees, as necessary, will be recharged to the business following the licence inspection.
+Licence fees will be invoiced following receipt of the application and vet's fees, as necessary, will be recharged to the business following the licence inspection.
 The current fees can be found on the Commercial Services team fees and charges web page.